tbrugz/queryon/README.md

 queryon
 =======

 A REST-like API that follows the naked objects pattern.
-More like a 'naked database objects' API.
+A bit like a 'naked database objects' API.
 Depends on [sqldump](https://bitbucket.org/tbrugz/sqldump)

 Database objects are defined by a properties file.
 See